lpod/lpod-docs/level1-document.rst

 How to persistently update a document
 --------------------------------------

-Every part may be updated using specific methods that creates, change or remove elements, but this methods don't produce any persistent effect.
+Every part may be updated using specific methods that create, change or remove elements, but this methods don't produce any persistent effect.

 The updates done in a given part may be either exported as an XML string, or